 More than 30% of CakeResume users are associated with software engineering background.
 As the most popular career choice in recent years, we would like to take this opportunity to share the Dos and Don’ts of Software Engineer resume with you to help you avoid making the same mistakes as others.

-Generally, job applicants can be divided into two categories: first, fresh job seekers who have just graduated；and second, people who have worked for a period of time (about two to three years) and need a job change for higher salary or other reasons.
-Both categories may commit similar mistakes while writing resumes, which would be classified as “Don’ts” hence the same idea is put forward.
+Generally, job applicants can be divided into two categories: first, fresh job seekers who have just graduated; and second, people who have worked for a period of time (about 2-3 years) and need a job change for higher salary or other reasons.
+The two categories commit similar mistakes when writing resumes, which would be explained as “Don’ts”.
 The “Dos” will focus respectively on these two categories of job seekers, and corresponding suggestions will be provided pertaining to both.

 1. GitHub's repo has serious error

 Nowadays, software engineers put their own GitHub on their resumes to show that they have experience and ability in using Git.
-However, the following errors will result in heavy points deduction:
+However, the following errors will be considered serious failures:

 2. The demo website provided is already invalid

-Sometimes, the candidates will provide some links to their demo sites.
+Sometimes candidates provide links to their demo sites.
 If such websites are provided, attention should be paid to the status of these websites.
-If the interviewer clicks on the links and cannot get access to the websites, or sees “Error” shown on the website once he opens it, it would leave extremely negative impression on the interviewer.
+If the interviewer clicks on the links and cannot get access to the websites, or sees “Error” shown on the website once he opens it, it would leave an extremely negative impression.

 3. Too many typos and grammatical mistakes on resumes